-The bounce rate of a web page is a key indicator of its effectiveness and impact.
+The bounce rate of a landing page or a web form is a key indicator of its effectiveness and impact.
 It measures the percentage of people that land on your page and exit your site instead of navigating further and visiting any more pages.

 Essentially, it allows you to measure how visitors consume your content and whether it matches their expectations of the page.
 If these expectations don't match, visitors are more likely to exit your website and less likely to engage with it again.